alisi1989/RFMIX2-Pipeline-to-plot/README.md

-# RFmix2-Pipeline-to-plot
-Here we present a method to plot the outputs of RFmix version 2
+In this guide, we present a method for plotting the outputs of RFmix version 2.
+The process begins with a Pipeline.txt file and follows these steps:

-starts from Pipeline.txt and follow up

-###Author "Alessandro Lisi, Michael Campbell"\
+Author: Alessandro Lisi, Michael Campbell
-"Campbell Computational Genomics LAB @USC")###
+(Campbell Computational Genomics LAB @ USC)

-Pipeline for RFmix 2 and plot with Tagore all thr chrs
+Pipeline for RFmix 2 and Plotting with Tagore for All Chromosomes Prepare Input Dataset:

-Prepare input dataset:

-The target file must to be in vcf and phased(not gzip) all chrs together. one individual per vcf
+The target file must be in VCF format and phased (not gzipped) and should contain all chromosomes together, with one individual per VCF.

-The reference file must to be in vcf and phased (not gzip) split in chrs 1 to 22.
+The reference file must also be in VCF format and phased (not gzipped), but it should be split into chromosomes 1 to 22.

-In this script Mozabite is used as Target.
-African, Europe and MiddleEast is used as Reference.
-For this simulation analysis, we chose the Mozabites because they are a population highly amixed with European, Middle Eastern and Africans

-Prepare the samplefile
+Sample Map File:

-the sample map file in .ref/.txt must contain all the individuals of the dataset used as reference. it must not contain the target individuals. the first column are the individual in the same order of the vcf file. the second column must contain the ancestry based on your own.
+Create a sample map file in .ref/.txt format.
+It should include all individuals from the reference dataset but should not contain the target individuals.
+The first column should list the individuals in the same order as in the VCF file, and the second column should specify the ancestry based on your own classification (e.g., "Africa").

-e.g tab delimited
+Example (tab-delimited):

 ind1	Africa \
 ind2	Africa \